unfoldingWord-dev/Resource-Container/docs/resource_types.rst

 These media types are utilized via Resource Container Links .

-The url can point to either a single media file or a zip archive which contains many pieces of media.
+The `url` can point to either a single media file or a zip archive which contains many pieces of media.
-The downloaded media files themselves can be named whatever you want so long as they adhere to the naming conventions for slugs as described above.
+The downloaded media files themselves can be named whatever you want so long as they adhere to the naming conventions for slugs.

 If media is served as a zip archive the archive should contain appropriately named media files which may optionally be organized within folders also appropriately named.

 .. code-block:: none

     my_media.zip/
-        |-media01.jpg
-        |-media02.jpg
+        |-01/
+        |   |-01.jpg
+        |   |-02.jpg
+        |
+        |-02/
+        |   |-01.jpg
+        |   |-02.jpg
         ...
-        |-dir01/
-            |-media01.jpg

 If you want to provide hierarchy to media files in a zip archive without using folders you may use an underscore _ to delimit the slugs.